When There is No Place to Hide - Correlation Risk and the Cross-Section of Hedge Fund Returns

 Swiss Finance Institute; University of Lugano

-Using a novel dataset of correlation swap quotes, we study the relation between correlation risk, hedge fund characteristics and their risk-return profile.
-First, we find that hedge funds' ability to create market neutral returns is often associated with a significant exposure to correlation risk.
-Second, exposure to correlation risk explains large biases in risk-adjusted performance rankings between funds, with respect to benchmark valuation frameworks with no correlation risk dimension.
-Third, we estimate a significant negative market price of correlation risk, which explains a large part of the cross-section of hedge fund excess returns with their correlation risk exposure.
+Using a novel dataset on correlation swaps, we study the relation between correlation risk, hedge fund characteristics and their risk-return profile.
+We find that hedge funds' ability to create market neutral returns is often associated with a significant exposure to correlation risk, which helps to explain the large abnormal returns found in previous models.
+We also estimate a significant negative market price of correlation risk, which accounts for the cross-section of hedge fund excess returns.
 Finally, we detect a pronounced nonlinear relation between correlation risk exposure and the tail risk of hedge fund returns.

 Keywords: Stochastic Correlation and Volatility, Hedge Fund Performance, Optimal Portfolio Choice